vlovgr/ciris/docs/src/main/tut/index.md

 #### External Libraries

-Below is an incomplete list of third-party libraries that integrate with Ciris.
+Below is an incomplete list of third-party libraries that integrate with Ciris.<br>
 If your library is not included in the list, then please open a pull request.

 - [`ciris-aiven-kafka`][ciris-aiven-kafka]